im-pratham/developing-flowable-platform/t11-work-with-indices/README.md

-# Flowable Indexing examples Flowable Work
+# Georges Flowable Work Indexing Flowable Work

 ## Setting up the needed Infrastructure
 Please check the following links on how to setup the infrastructure for Flowable manually without